abferguson/Camping-data-logger/README.md

 Assembly:
 LiPo battery is captured by battery cage, screw fastened
+TP4056 snops onto inside frame
-TP4056, OLED display and GPS modules snap onto either inside frame or case top
+OLED display and GPS modules snap onto case top
 SD module is fastened to inside frame with screws
 BME280 module soldered to female header (2.54 mm) and plugs into a pin header (male)